russellallen/self/docs/handbook/howtoprg.rst

 Because Self eschews classes and because the current compiler cannot optimize dynamic inheritance, it is necessary to copy-down slots when refining an object.
-For example, the prototypical morph object contains many slots that every morph should have, and some mechanism is needed to ensure that their presence is propagated down to more specialized morphs like the circleMorph.
+For example, the prototypical morph object contains many slots that every morph should have, and some mechanism is needed to ensure that their presence is propagated down to more specialized morphs like the ``circleMorph``.
 In a class-based language, this need is met by a rule ensuring that subclasses include any instance variables defined in their superclasses.
 In Self, this inheritance of structure is separated from the inheritance of information performed by the normal hierarchy of parent slots.
 Instead of including